mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 **<big>breakedModelFile and breakedGeomFile</big>** Some models like
 box, wood desk, wall have a second fmdl and geom for pieces that will of course end the break animation and result in a visual broke of the first model.
-It's funny that you can add any thing here and make the break quite interesting visually.
+It's funny that you can add anything here and make the break quite interesting visually.

-**<big>partsFile</big>** Model need a part file to load ph, target and effects.
+**<big>partsFile</big>** Model needs a part file to load ph, target and effects.
 Remember to add the files and path in Unity and Mod Folder.

 **<big>numDynamicGimmick</big>** As we talk about at the beginning of